NEWS AND EVENTS

-Celebrating Agriculture - September each year from 9 a.m. - 3 p.m. - Free and open to the public
+Celebrating Agriculture - Third Saturday after Labor Day in September each year from 9 a.m. - 3 p.m.
+Free and open to the public

 Celebrating Agriculture Event at the Woodstock Fairgrounds, 281 Route 169, Woodstock, CT.
 A day filled with agricultural displays, family events, food and entertainment.
 Free admission and parking.
 Enjoy a hayride and farm tour of Fairvue Farms.
 More information.

 From the Woodstock Villager: Lynn, Weaver, Chair of the Celebrating Ag Steering Committee said "he got a lot of positive feedback from folks who took a ride through the working dairy farm, which was Fairvue Farms adjacent to the fairground.
 "I heard one mother share the excitement of her children being able to ride right through [the dairy barn]," he said.
 You always hear of a farm operation, but when you ride through a farm with cows on both sides or you, there's nothing like it.
 Thanks to Paul and Diane Miller."
 Weaver said northeaster Connecticut's farming community does a lot of work, and as consumers, we need to make sure they have what they need to operate."

 A Face on Your Grocery Shelves

 Fairvue Farms is proud to be one of six dairy farms to contribute to Connecticut's own brand of natural, fresh milk.
 You may have already noticed the friendly gaze of a pretty cow on the front of a half gallon of The Farmer's Cow milk, a new brand of milk appearing at most grocery store shelves around Connecticut.
 Or, you can buy The Farmer's Cow milk by visiting our farm at 199 Route 171, Woodstock, CT.